loaderImage

 It’s a no-brainer really.
 You must buy term insurance from a brand you trust, exactly how you buy your smartphones, laptops and other things from brands you trust.

 You must be familiar with this brand and be able to trust them to pay your claim and address all your queries or complaints without any delay so that your family can avert any financial distress in your absence.
+Also, you would ideally want to select a reputed brand that honours your term plan contract and ensures your loved ones get the payout when you’re not around during the claim process.

 No. The reason is simple.